 The Best Guide One Could Have

 Reading about history or playing a board game is one thing.
 Living through history is another matter altogether.
-For this tour I chose the only guide I know of who actually witnessed the battle.
+For this Battle of the Bulge tour I chose the only guide I know of who actually witnessed the battle.
 Henri Mignon’s family lived on a farm just outside Houffalize in Belgium’s Luxembourg Province.
 Houffalize is about 10 miles from Bastogne.
 In December 1944, Henri was nine years old.
 His memories are vivid.

 This was a private tour – just Henri and me.
 I often elect to take private tours.
 They are more expensive, but can be a better value because customers can tailor the itinerary to fit their interests.
 There are no time-wasting mandatory stops to buy jewelry or local arts and crafts as with group tours.
 I hate that.